MilesLitteral/wraylib3d/README.md

 # WRaylib3d (WRL3D)
-## WRayLib3d Project Structure (Unity-Like FP Application)
+## WRayLib3d Project Structure (Unity-Like Application)

     + Core  (Module)
         - Build Manager
             Handles the Building of Projects (WRLP) Into full native executables at the high level (planned support: Win32/64 (NSIS Executable), UWP, MacOS, iOS*, Linux
             Application, Android*, Wasm, XR*), It may need** a companion Launcer Manager.

             * = iOS Support is _theoretical_ whereas Android is possible but would require generating an Android Studio Project, this is a similar issue currently facing the UWP functionality which similarly has to convert this project into a functioning VS Solution/Project

                 Djinni (https://github.com/MilesLitteral/djinni) may be an interesting tool to help with translating code for making iOS and Android Project I will have to explore what is to be done for VS and XC though I am sure they have, atleast, means of generation through Command-Line, the question is then linking

              ** = besides a Launcher it may also need a Cross Compiler (Xross is the working title)

         - Xross
           a "Cross Compiler" full of low level functions and templates for generating the appropriate code to run the game on the applicable